vsbuffalo/vincebuffalo-website/content/blog/2016-04-03-x-ancestry.md

 the generations.</figcaption>

-Graham Coop, Steve Mount, and my preprint *[A Genealogical Look at Shared Ancestry on the X Chromosome ](http://biorxiv.org/content/early/2016/04/03/046912)* has been recently been posted on bioRxiv.
+My article with Steve Mount and Graham Coop, *[A Genealogical Look at Shared Ancestry on the X Chromosome ](https://www.genetics.org/content/204/1/57)* has been published in *Genetics*.
 In the spirit of both outreach and continuing Graham's terrific series of blog posts<sup>1</sup> on genetic genealogy, I'm writing about our paper on X chromosome genealogy and recent ancestry.
 Before diving into the details of X chromosome ancestry work, I'll review the concepts of genealogies and ancestry.
 Then, in the next section we'll look at how one's genetic ancestors —the subset of ancestors that you share genetic material with— vary back through the generations.
 With these concepts reviewed, we'll look at the genealogy that includes all of our *X ancestors*, which due to the